-Whether it’s the latest gadget, a chic new piece of clothing or even food, we’ve all felt the urge to splurge now and again.
-This comes as little surprise because we are constantly being bombarded with ads both online and in the real world to reinforce this compulsion.
-Indulging our inner shopaholic isn’t necessarily a bad thing when done in moderation.
+Whether it’s the latest gadget, a chic new piece of clothing, or even food, we’ve all felt the urge to splurge now and again.
+This comes as little surprise because we are constantly bombarded with online, print, and media ads that reinforce shopping mentality.
+Indulging in occasional spending isn’t necessarily a bad thing when it done in moderation and doesn’t disrupt family finances.

-But when our urge to shop becomes uncontrollable and when we are constantly spending beyond our means on things that we don’t need, such an addiction can be just as damaging as gambling and alcoholism.
-Fortunately there are ways to break free from shopping addiction.
-When our own efforts fall short, we may need the intervention of friends and family to kick our compulsion to shop.
+If your urge to shop becomes uncontrollable and if you are constantly spending beyond your means on things that you don’t need, a shopping addiction can be just as damaging as gambling or alcoholism.
+Fortunately, there are ways to break free from shopping addiction.
+If you have tried to quit spending with little or no luck, you may need the help of friends, family, or a supportive treatment program to kick the compulsion to shop.

 What Is Shopping Addiction?

-In that sense, shopping addiction shares has some things in common with alcoholism, compulsive gambling and overeating.
-The urge to shop is usually strongest during moments of depression, sadness or anger.
-Shopping addiction has also been associated with the holidays that reinforce compulsive shopping such as during the Christmas rush in December.
+People who struggle with compulsive shopping may experience ups and downs in their addiction.
+The urge to shop is usually strongest during moments of depression, sadness, or anger.
+Shopping addiction has also been associated with holidays that reinforce compulsive shopping, i.e. holiday shopping in December.

-Shopaholics initially feel a “high” or “rush” from the act of shopping.
-However, any positive feelings derived from gratifying their compulsion are fleeting.
-In the aftermath, shopaholics often contend with feelings of guilt and generally feeling bad about succumbing to their addiction and the financial strain resulting from their lapse in impulse control.
+People who struggle with a shopping problem initially feel a “high” or “rush” from the act of shopping.
+However, any positive feelings they get from gratifying their compulsion are fleeting.

 Signs of Shopping Addiction